Treacher Collins Syndrome

 Treacher Collins syndrome (TCS) affects the way the bones of the face develop before a baby is born.
 This can impact many things, but children with TCS typically have normal intelligence and life expectancy.

-TCS — also called mandibulofacial dysostosis and Treacher Collins-Franceschetti syndrome — is caused by a genetic mutation (a change in a person's DNA).
+TCS — also called mandibulofacial dysostosis or Treacher Collins-Franceschetti syndrome — is caused by a genetic mutation (a change in a person's DNA).

 What Are the Signs & Symptoms of Treacher Collins Syndrome?